m4nbat/KustQueryLanguage_kql/Rundll32_executing_DLL_from_Temp.md

 let trustedDlls = datatable(dll:string)["trustedDll.dll"]; //place trusted DLLs that launch from temp folders here.
 DeviceProcessEvents
 | where (InitiatingProcessFileName =~ "rundll32.exe" and ProcessCommandLine contains @"windows\temp") and not(ProcessCommandLine has_any (trustedDlls))`

+or

+`//Rundll32 executing DLL files located in the Windows Temp directory
+//The following detection analytic identifies instances of the Windows Rundll32 process loading code from DLL files located in the Windows Temp directory.
+It’s possible that some enterprise software in your environment will execute DLLs from windows\temp, so additional investigation may be needed to determine if the behavior is malicious. let trustedDlls = datatable(dll:string)["trustedDll.dll"]; //place trusted DLLs that launch from temp folders here.
+DeviceProcessEvents
+| where ((InitiatingProcessFileName =~ "rundll32.exe" and ProcessCommandLine contains @"windows\temp") or (InitiatingProcessParentFileName =~ "rundll32.exe" and InitiatingProcessCommandLine contains @"windows\temp")) and not(InitiatingProcessCommandLine has_any (trustedDlls) or ProcessCommandLine has_any (trustedDlls))`